jetnew/ml-interview-handbook/README.md

 # ML - Machine Learning
 Machine Learning

+#### Log-loss
+* Log-loss is the negative log-likelihood, used as the loss function for binary logistic regression.

 #### L1 & L2 regularization
 * L1 regularization is used in Lasso regression, adding absolute magnitude of coefficients to loss function
 * L1 regularization performs feature selection by decreasing feature coefficients to zero.